TegelVee/millionhomes/README.md

 # Scraping home listings: “Do you have €1M+ extra?”

-Check out the piece I wrote based on the scraper data: [LINKKI]
+Check out [the piece I wrote](https://tegelvee.github.io/millionhomes/) based on the scraper data.

 ## My aim: